GerHobbelt/splitter/README.md

 I do not recommend to use this plugin for new projects.
 But legacy projects, that already use jquery.splitter and want to update their jQuery version may give it a shot.
+I have no intend of maintaining this plugin.
+I mangeld it enough to fit my specific use case.
+Therefore I really can't recommend basing any new project on this version of the plugin.

+I am also not aware of any good alternatives to this plugin.
+If possible, try to avoid layouts, that use splitting panes in the first place.
+They are not that great UX wise to begin with...